Quantifying Controversy in Social Media: Graph Building

 \citet{feng2015streamcube} develop a simple measure to compute the similarity between two hashtags, which relies on co-occurring words and hashtags.
 The authors then use this similarity measure to find closely related hashtags and define clusters.
 However, this simple approach presents one drawback, in that very popular hashtags such as \#ff or \#follow co-occur with a large number of hashtags.
 Hence, directly applying the original approach results in extremely noisy clusters.
 Since the quality of the topic affects critically the entire pipeline, we want to avert this issue and ensure minimal noise is introduced in the expanded set of hashtags.

 Therefore, we improve the basic approach by taking into account and normalizing for the popularity of the hashtags.
-Specifically, we compute the document frequency of all hashtags on a random 1\% sample of the Twitter stream, and normalize the original similarity score between two hashtags by the inverse document frequency.
+Specifically, we compute the document frequency of all hashtags on a random 1\% sample of the Twitter stream,\footnote{From the Twitter Streaming API \url{https://dev.twitter.com/streaming/reference/get/statuses/sample}.} and normalize the original similarity score between two hashtags by the inverse document frequency.
 The similarity score is formally defined as

 where $h_s$ is the seed tag, $h_t$ is the candidate tag, $W_x$ and $H_x$ are the sets of words and hashtags that co-occur with hashtag $h_x$, respectively, $\cos$ is the cosine similarity between two vectors, $df$ is the document frequency of a tag, and $\alpha$ is a parameter that balances the importance of words compared to hashtags in a post.